russellhadley/mcgutils/doc/getstarted.md

 ## Assumptions

-This guide assumes that you have built a CoreCLR and have produced a crossgen executable and mscorlib assembly.
+This guide assumes that you have built a CoreCLR and have produced a crossgen executable and mscorlib.dll assembly.
 See the [CoreCLR](https://github.com/dotnet/coreclr) GitHub repo for directions on building.

 ## Dependencies